 And it's an interesting question, so, given that there is so much buzz about it today, I think it is worth looking at it anyway, in detail :).

-First, I've never seen any paper suggesting nuclear weapons could terraform Mars, either quickly or slowly, not on their own anyway.
+There has never been any paper suggesting nuclear weapons could terraform Mars, either quickly or slowly, not on their own anyway, AFAIK.

 Giant space mirrors, yes, impacting comets yes, artificial greenhouse gases much more powerful than carbon dioxide or water vapour, yes, these have all been suggested, but nukes, they are just not powerful enough.
 Anyway the atmosphere still would need continual extra warming even if you did liberate the carbon dioxide (CO2), (that's the reason for the giant space mirrors). or it would just freeze out again pretty quickly.

-This article goes into a lot of detail, so a short summary may help.
+This article goes into a lot of detail about the nukes idea, so a short summary may help.

 First, nukes are nowhere near as powerful as a comet impact.
-A large comet would release about as much energy as 625,000 of the Tsar Bomba, at fifty megatons, the most powerful nuclear weapon ever tested.
+A large comet would release about as much energy as hundreds of thousands of the Tsar Bomba, at fifty megatons, the most powerful nuclear weapon ever tested.

 A single large comet impact is equivalent in yield to around 625,000 of these - the most powerful nuclear weapon ever tested